vpetrigo/sntpc/README.md

 - [The 3-Clause BSD License](LICENSE.md)

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in time by you, as defined in the 3-Clause BSD License license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in time by you, as defined in the 3-Clause BSD License license, shall be licensed as above, without any additional terms or conditions.